chapel-lang/chapel/doc/rst/technotes/manage.rst

 The ``manage`` statement accepts a `manager` (the `myManager()` call in the above example).
 The statement calls a special method on the manager which lets it perform actions before executing the managed block.
-In order of a type to be recognized as a valid manager, it must implement the ``contextManager`` interface.
+For a type to be recognized as a valid manager, it must implement the ``contextManager`` interface.

 The manager may optionally return a `resource`.
 If a developer wants